tonyarkles/stm32f042-morse-example/README.md

 stm32f042-morse-example/crosstool$ ct-ng build
 ```

 This will take a while.
-On my i7 desktop, it took XXX minutes.
+On my i7 desktop, it took about 16  minutes.

-This will install the toolchain into `~/x-tools/arm-stm32f0-XXX`
+This will install the toolchain into `~/x-tools/arm-stm32f0-eabi`.

 ## OpenOCD